 a.
 Selection of Medicinal Plants

-Plants have been preliminarily selected based on prior scientific studies and ethnomedicinal evidences.
-A literature based comprehensive study has been conducted on the plant resources of the Kalyani University Herbal Garden.
-An excerpt of the same including 20 plants growing in the Kalyani University Herbal Garden with emphasis on targeted disorders is presented (Table – 1).
+Based on preceding scientific research and ethnomedicinal evidence, an initial selection of plants has been made.
+A thorough literature review was conducted examining the botanical resources found in the Herbal Garden of Kalyani University.
+Table 1 presents a summary featuring 20 plants from this garden, highlighting their applications for specific health conditions.

 Table – 1.
 Excerpts from the comprehensive study on phytocompounds & pharmaceutical properties of plant resources of the Kalyani University Herbal Garden